 Some people have no choice but to work despite their disability.
-They struggle through the work day because they need the income to support themselves and their families.
+They struggle through the workday because they need the income to support themselves and their families.
 They may be able to work a part-time job with reduced hours, or with extra breaks, or by getting help from co-workers with their more physical job duties.

 As a threshold matter, in order to be eligible for Social Security disability benefits, you must meet the definition of “disability” under the Social Security Administration’s (“SSA”) rules and regulations.
 There is a five-step process or analysis that the SSA uses to evaluate each claim and determine if you are disabled.
-In general, to meet the definition of disability you must be unable to engage in substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death, or which has lasted or can be expected to last for a continuous period of not less than 12 months.
+In general, to meet the definition of disability you must be unable to engage in the substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death, or which has lasted or can be expected to last for a continuous period of not less than 12 months.

 Substantial Gainful Activity

-Generally, SSA looks to see whether you are able to engage in substantial gainful activity by looking at your earnings from work activity.
+Generally, SSA looks to see whether you are able to engage in the substantial gainful activity by looking at your earnings from work activity.
 If you had substantial earnings then you will not be eligible for benefits.
 However, if you are forced to stop work or reduce your hours below the substantial gainful activity level because of your impairment(s); then the work activity you were doing may be considered an unsuccessful work attempt, and any earnings derived from that work activity would not be considered substantial gainful activity.

 For example, an individual who worked picking fruit, a seasonal job, with earnings under substantial gainful activity levels, was still deemed to have engaged in substantial gainful activity.
 It was determined that this individual chose to only work seasonally, which had nothing to do with her impairments.
 Also, it was noted that she had worked continuously for years during the fruit picking seasons, which involved significant physical activity.
 Remember, the definition of substantial gainful activity is work that involves significant physical or mental activity, even if done on a part-time basis.
 Thus, the earning amounts set forth in the Regulations are only a presumption of substantial gainful activity.
 Earnings alone are not conclusive of whether you were engaged in substantial gainful activity, even if your earnings exceed the levels set forth in the Regulations.
 SSA does not just consider your earnings, but other factors such as the nature of the work, whether the work is done under special conditions, whether it is self-employed work, and the amount of time spent working.